microsoft/pxt-arcade/docs/courses/csintro1/loops/intro.md

 ## Concept: Moving a sprite using the repeat block loop

 When completing the last task, you likely noticed that you were doing the same action repeatedly - moving in one direction, pausing, moving in another, pausing, and then repeating that.
-Instead of doing that by inserting the same chunk code multiple times, we can, by using loops, repeat that chunk of code more easily.
+Instead of doing that by inserting the same chunk of code multiple times, we can, by using loops, repeat that chunk of code more easily.

 ## Student Task #2: Add a second sprite using loops